-However, a building renovation gave Mazars the opportunity to change its office space into a more open working environment and take a new approach to delivering print resources.
-Mazars put out a tender which was finally won by Ricoh business partner Digicom because of the comprehensive solution it had proposed.
+However, a building renovation gave Mazars the opportunity to change its office space into a more open working environment and take a new approach to deliver print resources.
+Mazars put out a tender that was finally won by Ricoh’s business partner Digicom because of the comprehensive solution it had proposed.
 Also, Mazars was already using a lot of Ricoh equipment and Digicom had recommended using Ricoh.

-Prior to deploying a solution, Digicom carried out an extensive audit of Mazars’ business operations to determine what print resources it needed and then Digicom developed a solution based on delivering best fit and best value for money.
+Prior to deploying a solution, Digicom carried out an extensive audit of Mazars’ business operations to determine what print resources it needed, and then Digicom developed a solution based on delivering the best fit and best value for money.

 The solution Mazars has deployed is a Digicom Managed Print Service (MPS), implemented and supported by Digicom.
 It comprises just seven Ricoh Multifunction Products (MFPs) – replacing the previous 49 printers – management software to control and monitor print activity, and support for maintenance and consumable supply.
 As well as printing, the Ricoh MFPs also include copy and scanning to email or directly into the network.

 The Digicom MPS has been rolled out at Mazars’ Dublin office with the other office in Ireland to follow shortly.

 The Digicom MPS gives Mazars much greater insight into how print resources are being used across the organisation because the print management application monitors user and device activity in real time and provides detailed reports.
 For example, the solution was able to identify and stop a user who had inadvertently started printing an 8,000-page spreadsheet document.

 Part of the solution is ongoing support from Digicom to ensure the Ricoh MFPs function well.
 Remote monitoring using PrintVision of the Ricoh MFPs back to Digicom means that it can replace toner cartridges just before they run out, rather than afterward.